 Debt and mental health

-Sarah's debts affected her mental health
+Debts were affecting Sarah's mental health

 I thought that could be the end of my marriage.
 All the shame, stigma, self-loathing and everything had built up so much.